 Price efficiency does not necessarily imply that insider trading is either ethical or unethical.
-The EMH suggests that stock prices reflect all publicly available information.
-Those in favor of allowing insider trading argue that it will allow private information to become public faster, allowing prices to more rapidly adjust to this information.
+The efficient-market hypothesis suggests that stock prices reflect all publicly available information.
+Those in favor of allowing insider trading argue that it will allow private information to become public faster, allowing prices to adjust more rapidly to this information.